glacex21/ODT2026--ChaosCatapult/README.md

 - iteration?

 **Response:**
-`The project showed that designing for play is not just about the idea but also about how clearly the interaction is understood by the user.
-Even a simple action like launching becomes more engaging when combined with stages and anticipation.
+`The project showed that designing for play is not just about having an interesting idea, but about how clearly the interaction is understood by the user.
+Even though the concept was simple, the sequence of actions made it more engaging by adding anticipation and control.
-It also became clear that too many steps or controls can make the interaction confusing, so simplifying the flow is important.
-Physical interaction, like moving the system and aiming, added a fun aspect to the design.
+It also became clear that too many steps or controls can confuse the user, especially when the system is not fully automated.
+Simplifying the interaction and reducing unnecessary steps would improve clarity.
+Physical interaction, such as moving the system and aiming, added an extra layer of engagement and made the experience more hands-on.
-Iteration played a big role, as many changes were made during the build to improve how the system worked and felt.`
+Iteration played a major role throughout the process, as multiple changes were made to both the structure and logic to improve how the system worked and felt.`

 ## 19.4 If You Had One More Week
 What would you improve next?

 **Response:**
-`With more time, the main focus would be on improving the motor and power system to make the launch sequence reliable.
+`With more time, the main focus would be on improving the motor and power system to make the launch sequence more reliable and consistent.
+This would include selecting better drivers, optimizing voltage supply, and reducing load on the mechanism.
 I would also simplify the control flow so that the system runs more automatically instead of relying on multiple manual inputs.
-Better testing earlier in the process would be a priority, especially for load handling and integration.
-Minor improvements in alignment, sensor stability, and overall finishing would also help make the system more consistent and user-friendly.`
+Earlier and more structured testing would be a priority, especially for load handling, motor performance, and full system integration.
+Additionally, improvements in alignment, sensor stability, and overall finishing would help make the system more stable and user-friendly, resulting in a smoother and more polished experience.`

----

 # 20. Final Submission Checklist